-4. The Honduran white bat is confident in their concealment in the tent roost.
+4. The Honduran white bat will remain motionless in their tent

 They are so confident that they are protected in their roost that the tiny bat will not fly away or try to escape from a threat unless the stem of a leave the roost is made from is actually disturbed.